-Birmingham was born out of iron and steel.
-Remnants of these early beginnings are preserved in places such as Sloss Furnaces National Historic Landmark.
-The city is also well-known for its prominent role in the Civil Rights Movement of the 1960s.
+Birmingham was born out of the iron and steel industry.
+Remnants of those early beginnings are preserved in places such as Sloss Furnaces National Historic Landmark and Vulcan Park & Museum.
+The city is also well known for its prominent role in America’s Civil Rights Movement of the 1960s.
 A visit to the Birmingham Civil Rights Institute gives visitors an in-depth look at that important era.

-Should you have us pigeonholed as serving only barbeque and fried pies, just remember that Birmingham is home to “the Oscars of dining” with James Beard Foundation Award winners and nominees.
-Anyone visiting the city should take in the beauty of down-home cooking as well.
-And visitors with an appetite for live music will find that it is the city’s signature entertainment.
+Should you have Birmingham pigeonholed as serving only barbecue and fried pies, remember that the city is home to “the Oscars of dining,” with James Beard Foundation Award winners and nominees.
+Visitors to the city should take in the beauty of down-home cooking as well.
+And guests with an appetite for live music have come to the right place.

-So it is diversity that is this city’s greatest strength and strongest appeal.
-We are a spectrum of attitudes and cultures that are all a part of the charm and intrigue that is Birmingham.
+It is a potpourri of experiences that is the city’s greatest strength and strongest appeal.
+We are a medley of cultures and attitudes that blend beautifully with the Southern charm that is Birmingham.